FRANÇAIS

 Numerical investigation of spinal cord injury after flexion-distraction injuries at the cervical spine

-Beauséjour, Marie-Hélène, Wagnac, Eric, Arnoux, Pierre Jean, Mac Thiong, Jean-Marc and Petit, Yvan.
+Beauséjour, Marie-Hélène, Wagnac, Eric, Arnoux, Pierre Jean, Mac Thiong, Jean-Marc et Petit, Yvan.
 2022. « Numerical investigation of spinal cord injury after flexion-distraction injuries at the cervical spine ».
 Journal of Biomechanical Engineering, vol. 144, nº 1.

 Compte des citations dans Scopus : 7.